itsZidd/LiteLLM-Proxy/README.md

 This is LiteLLM proxy for my boRAG projects

 ### TECH
-LiteLLM
+- LiteLLM
-Groq
+- Groq
-Uvicorn
-Redis
+- Redis
-Railway
+- Railway